sachinb4u/servletbridge-felix/README.md

 This goal must only be used to initially deploy the servletbridge to Tomcat.
 Once a servletbridge has already been deployed to Tomcat this goal does not do anything anymore.

-Minimal: `mvn clean install tomcat7:deploy -DtomcatHost=localhost:8080`
+Simple: `mvn clean install tomcat7:deploy -DtomcatHost=localhost:8080`

 Extended: `mvn clean install tomcat7:deploy -DtomcatHost=localhost:8080 -Pextended`